nklhrstv/non-javascript-companies/README.md

-# non-javascript-companies
-A list of companies not using Javascript in production.
+# A list of companies not using Javascript in production: